 Other hyperparameters in the Random Forest model included the number of trees to be created (n_estimators), the maximum depth of the trees (max_depth), and the minimum number of samples required to split a node (min_samples_split).
 (Chauhan, 2021).

 Prior studies have shown that Random Forest could be applied to regression problems, capable of handling non-linear relationships and interactions between variables and therefore a great tool for predictive modeling in agriculture.
 Belgiu and Drăguţ (2016) described its advantages regarding flexibility and stability across different regression and classification tasks; other authors have recently reflected similar opinions.
-These studies mentioned the method’s success rate for handling and solving such issues, and provided evidence to support the general applicability of Random Forest for regression problems in agriculture.
+These studies mentioned the method’s success rate for handling and solving such issues and provided evidence to support the general applicability of Random Forest for regression problems in agriculture.

 When it comes to agricultural data analysis, time series forecasting and Random Forest regression become two of the most crucial methods especially when it comes to crop yield estimation.
 Time series analysis on the other hand is a process of modeling and forecasting data points that occur in time series.
 It is especially important for the analysis of seasonal fluctuations and tendencies in agricultural yields.
 Seasonality in crop production data can for instance be handled by employing ARIMA (AutoRegressive Integrated Moving Average) or exponential smoothing techniques as the means of structuring crop yield forecasting (Hyndman et al., 2018).